-Board exams be it of CBSE, UP board or any other state board, are just around the corner and students must be busy with their revision.
-While hard work and preparation is the key to excel the examination, it is equally important how you act in the examination hall and write your exam.
-It is well observed that many students, though unknowingly, make some common mistakes while writing the exam due to which sometimes they lack good scores irrespective of having worked hard to prepare for the exam.
+Along with CBSE, board exams of many other state boards are being conducted all over the country .
+While hard work and preparation is the key to excel the board examinations, it is equally important that how you act in the examination hall and write your exam.
+It is often observed that many students, though unknowingly, make some common mistakes while writing the exam due to which sometimes they lack good scores irrespective of having worked hard to prepare for the exam.

-Considering the view of examiners, here we have collected a list of top common mistakes that students must avoid in the examination hall, in order to get their hard work paid off and achieve good marks.
+Here we are going to discuss some common mistakes which students should avoid in the examination hall, in order to get their hard work paid off and achieve good marks in their board exams.
 These are:

 1. Not reading the question paper properly

-This is the most common mistake students make while taking the exam.
+This one comes on the top in the list of common mistakes made by students while taking the exam.
 Board has allotted an extra 15 minutes time to read the question paper.
-But most of the students out of stress and panic, fail to utilise this grace time efficiently.
-Due to which they end up choosing the wrong question out of the optional ones and then regret later.
+But most of the students, due to stress and panic, fail to utilise this grace time efficiently.
+Due to which they end up choosing the wrong question out of the given choices and then regret later.
 Therefore, this is the time which students should use to organise their thoughts and manage their time during the exam.

 2. Writing unplanned answers